ZareefJafar/Dynamic-Report-Scheduler/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering contributing to our project! your efforts are appreciated.
+Thank you for considering contributing to our project!
+We follow the [Forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) for managing contributions.
+For a detailed example of this workflow in action, check out this excellent guide by the [Flatiron Institute](https://flatironinstitute.github.io/sciware-git-collaborative/03-distributed/)

 ## Steps to Contribute